Josh Barrett (footballer): King's Lynn Town

 On 13 October 2021, Barrett joined National League side King's Lynn Town.
 Barrett made his debut for the club that weekend, coming off of the bench in a 2–1 FA Cup Fourth qualifying round victory over Peterborough Sports, Barrett playing a part in the winning goal.
 Barrett opened his account for the club on 11 December with a double as second-bottom King's Lynn beat bottom side Dover Athletic by two goals to one.

 Aldershot Town

 On 22 January 2024, Barrett returned to Aldershot Town having previously spent time with the club on loan.
 The move saw him reunite with Tommy Widdrington, the manager who had brought him to King's Lynn Town, as well as signing him for both Bristol Rovers and Coventry City from his role as Head of Recruitment.

 At the end of the 2024–25 season, Barrett was named as the club's player of the season award, voted for by the fans.
 On 11 May 2025, he scored the third goal as the Shots defeated Spennymoor Town 3–0 to win the 2024–25 FA Trophy.
 On 25 June 2025, he signed a new two-year deal.

+On 14 May 2026, it was announced that Barrett would leave Aldershot Town after agreeing an undisclosed fee with an unnamed club.

+Dorking Wanderers

+On 22 May 2026, Barrett signed for National League South side, Dorking Wanderers for an undisclosed fee.